romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 ## createDb

-`createDb` is a function to configure query builder instance, it is accepting the same options as [node-postgres](https://node-postgres.com/) library.
+`createDb` is a function to configure query builder instance, it is accepting the same options as [node-postgres](https://node-postgres.com/) library and some additional.

 For all connection options see: [client options](https://node-postgres.com/api/client) + [pool options](https://node-postgres.com/api/pool)